 - Increasing Number of Video Capture Devices.
-Traditionally, HD video has been captured using large, power intensive and expensive dedicated devices.
-Recent improvements in HD video capture quality, device size and cost have allowed video capture functionality to be incorporated into a broad range of devices.
-Today, smartphones, tablets, wearable cameras, automotive aftermarket cameras, IP security cameras and UAVs, are increasingly including both HD video capture and high-quality still image capture.
-In addition to the significant growth in the number of devices, new applications are emerging for video capture devices.
-Very small HD cameras, or wearable cameras, incorporating connectivity to a smart phone or internet are being developed for new applications such as law enforcement, personal security and social media.
-In some regions of the world, such as China, Russia, South Korea and Taiwan, video capture devices are being added as aftermarket accessories to automobiles and connected to on-board recording systems to capture video in the event of an incident, which assists the legal and insurance claims process following an accident. - Growing User-Generated Content.
+Traditionally, HD video was captured using large, power intensive and expensive dedicated devices.
+Improvements in HD video capture quality, device size and cost have allowed video capture functionality to be incorporated into a broad range of devices.
+Today, smartphones, tablets, wearable cameras, automotive cameras, IP security cameras and UAVs, are increasingly including both HD video capture and high-quality still image capture.
+In addition to the significant growth in the number of devices, new applications are emerging for video capture devices, including law enforcement, personal security and social media. - Growing User-Generated Content.
 Historically, most video content was created by media companies, professional studios and large broadcasters that possessed the equipment, expertise and other resources necessary to produce and distribute such programming.
 However, with the proliferation of low-cost digital video devices and greater penetration of broadband connectivity, individuals are playing a greater role in content creation and distribution.
 Websites such as YouTube and Facebook have enabled an effective new channel to widely distribute, store and display video and other rich media.
-In addition to user-created videos, other user-generated content such as video conferencing and video instant messaging through services provided by Apple, Inc., Google Inc. and Skype, among others, are becoming increasingly popular. - Broadband Penetration Enabling the Proliferation of the Video Cloud.
+In addition to user-created videos, other user-generated content such as video sharing, video conferencing and video instant messaging through services provided by Alphabet Inc., Apple, Inc., Facebook, Inc., Skype and Snap Inc., among others, are becoming increasingly popular. - Broadband Penetration Enabling the Proliferation of the Video Cloud.
 The adoption of high-speed broadband and the proliferation of connected devices such as smartphones, tablets, laptops, desktop computers and connected televisions have allowed consumers to more easily download and share IP video accessed upon demand through the video cloud.
 The video cloud has led to new business models based on personal content such as streaming video provided by services like YouTube.
 Additionally, consumers are leveraging the video cloud for security by utilizing an IP camera and cloud infrastructure to watch live HD video streaming on any web connected device.
 This video cloud application has enabled expansion of the connected home to include intelligent IP surveillance systems that detect activity and then stream encrypted HD video through secure servers and alert end users. - Advancements in Display Technology.
 The increasing proliferation of HD displays in television and in mobile connected devices such as laptops, smartphones and tablets is accelerating HD video content growth.
-This trend highlights the new paradigm of escalating consumer expectations of video quality, such that video is comparable to high-resolution still images, which drove the transition from standard definition to HD, and will drive the transition to ultra high-definition, or UHD.
+This trend highlights the new paradigm of escalating consumer expectations of video quality, such that video is comparable to high-resolution still images, which drove the transition from standard definition to HD, and we believe will drive the transition to ultra high-definition, or UHD.
 UHD is commonly referred to as 4K video, which supports up to 4096x2160 pixels per frame, more than four times greater resolution than the current Full HD standard, which supports up to 1920x1080 pixels per frame.